Introduction

 - Non-urgent home renovations

-Important: Before applying, you must provide evidence that you have sought assistance from Work and Income, your bank, or any other financial institutions, and your request was declined.
+Important: Before applying, you must provide evidence that you have sought assistance from the Ministry of Social Development, your bank, or any other financial institutions.
 The Supervisor, Public Trust, must be satisfied that you have explored and exhausted alternative sources of funding.

 Steps to apply: